beyarkay/masters-thesis/src/05_results.md

 reduces as the majority learning rate gets further from that range.

 For the minority classifier, the range of optimal learning rates is similar (between $10^{-4}$ and $10^{-2}$) however learning rates outside of this range generally fare very poorly and fail to learn the data.
-The performance the minority classifier is a lot more sensitive to sub-optimal learning rates than that of the majority classifier.
+The performance of the minority classifier is a lot more sensitive to sub-optimal learning rates than that of the majority classifier.
 As with the majority classifier, having a minority learning rate in the optimal range did not guarantee good performance.

 The bottom left plot shows that the best performing HFFNNs generally had both